ropenscilabs/qcoder/README.md

     qcode()

 Which will launch this application.
+If your current working directory is not the location of your project, use the `use_wd = FALSE` option.
+However, on Windows this will not work unless you have set a HOME or R_USER.

 Coding
 ------